-This year the PIL has the patronage of the Canadian Commission for UNESCO (CCUNESCO); this gives an important recognition to the space that the Policy Innovation Lab creates to engage youth in the urban policy making process and of the potential for transformational impact of this unique experiential learning opportunity.
+This year the PIL had the patronage of the Canadian Commission for UNESCO (CCUNESCO); this gives an important recognition to the space that the Policy Innovation Lab creates to engage youth in the urban policy making process and of the potential for transformational impact of this unique experiential learning opportunity.
 The City and Institute acknowledge the contributions of Commission Programme Officers Barbara Filion (Culture) and Claire-Anse Saint-Eloi (Social and Human Sciences), and Youth Advisory Group member Deanna Galati for the generosity of their time.
-Perry Stein (Partner Services Manager at the City and Research Affiliate II at the PI) and Jillian Bracken (the City’s Community Arts and Culture Manager) are the PIL Co-Hosts at the City; Andrea Cuéllar (PI Associate Director) is collaborating as PI Academic Partner.
+Perry Stein (Partner Services Manager at the City and Research Affiliate II at the PI) and Jillian Bracken (the City’s Community Arts and Culture Manager) were the PIL Co-Hosts at the City; Andrea Cuéllar (PI Associate Director) collaborated as PI Academic Partner.

 PIL student interns Aliya Jansen, Jordan Hanas and Taryn Lachman